ISO 31000: Definitions

 One of the key paradigm shifts proposed in ISO 31000 is a change in how risk is conceptualised and defined.
 Under both ISO 31000 and ISO Guide 73, the definition of "risk" is no longer "chance or probability of loss", but "effect of uncertainty on objectives" ... thus causing the word "risk" to refer to negative consequences of uncertainty, as well as positive ones.

 A similar definition was adopted in ISO 9001:2015 (Quality Management Systems), in which risk is defined as, "effect of uncertainty."
 Additionally, a new risk related requirement, "risk-based thinking" was introduced there.

-Structure
+Likewise, a broad new definition for stakeholder was established in ISO 31000, "Person or persons that can affect, be affected by, or perceive themselves to be affected by a decision or activity."
+It is the verbatim definition given for the term "interested party" as defined in ISO 9001:2015.

-The management of risks explained in the ISO 31000 standard is founded on three core components: principles, a framework, and a process.
-These elements work together to ensure that risk management is structured, integrated, and aligned with organizational objectives.
-The principles guide the overall intent and value of risk management, the framework embeds it into the organization’s governance and operations, and the process provides a systematic approach for identifying, assessing, and addressing risks.
+Framework approach